 - What is the required rate of return for the lumpsum investment?

-Read further, and we show you how to use the lumpsum return calculator.
-We also explain the meaning of lumpsum and you can learn the difference between lumpsum and SIP (Systematic Investment Plans).
+Read further, and we will show you how to use the lumpsum return calculator.
+We also explain the meaning of lumpsum, and you can learn the difference between lumpsum and SIP (Systematic Investment Plans).
+For investment plans including both SIP and lumpsum, you can apply our lumpsum plus SIP calculator.

 If you would like to estimate TDS-related charges (Tax Deducted at Source), you may also check our TDS interest calculator.